ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-queries/master-query-all.md

 > - Another difference which is not making the output incorrect but just using a different term is for the Method category in which there is metadata dealing with the condition and circumstances the measurement was collected/obtained.
 > - In this case, because different situations do contain the same type of metadata (e.g. temperature, humidity for instance), we designed the condition to contain a type field (such as experiment, maintenance...).
 For this reason, the attribute of sharetrait dataset for "maintained" and "acclimed" that contains a "yes" and "no" features, but not for "tested" which for some reason it does not exist in sharetrait dataset, even though metadata fields are present.
 We then decided to have those labelled referred for the type instead of yes and no. Thus, if metadata of maintenance exists, then the value of condition is "maintained", meaning that the metadata exists, else all those values are empty.
 For the master query this is not actually seen as it returns the correct replication of a csv file, by providing empty values for those conditions.

+---

+[^1]: Export SQLite database to a CSV file using SQliteStudio: https://www.sqlitetutorial.net/sqlite-export-csv/